 Outlook is everything.

-I think we’ve deceived ourselves thinking technology has made us more connected.
-Modern mankind spends less time with each other and less time in nature, which may prevent us from knowing (or even caring) what “living in harmony” means.
-Hopefully we begin connecting the causes behind our disconnect.
-Until we do, living in harmony with ourselves and each other will evade us.
+We’ve deceived ourselves by thinking technology makes us more connected.
+Modern mankind spends less time with each other, preventing us from knowing (or even caring) what “living in harmony” means.
+Hopefully we begin connecting the why behind our disconnect.
+Until we do, living in harmony at all will evade us.
 Intelligent Design and quantum physics are things we want to encourage and expand, not limit.

 It’s all connected.